Mechanics of Thin-walled Open-section Beams

 To take into account these coupling effects accurately, one needs to consider a number of phenomena, like the warping of the cross-section, the so-called Wagner effect, and the coupling caused by the eccentricity of the shear center with respect to the center of gravity of the beam cross-section.

-In ADINA 8.7 we introduce a new beam element that takes into account all the coupling effects.
-The element includes warping DOFs and also accounts for the axial strains caused by large twists — the so-called Wagner effect.
+The ADINA beam element takes into account all the coupling effects.
+The element includes warping DOFs and also accounts for the Wagner effect.

 Previously, we presented results of the warping beam formulation for lateral buckling and post-buckling analysis of a mono-symmetric I-beam.
 In this News, we present several examples of the mechanics of thin-walled open-section beams analyzed using the new beam element.
 For each example we compare the response obtained using the warping beam element and the MITC4 shell element.
 The aim is to illustrate the behavior of thin-walled open-section beams and assess the accuracy of the new beam element.